Buckingham Palace Tickets

 The best strategy is to book an early morning slot for the State Rooms, as that's the busiest part of the day.
 You can then visit The King's Gallery and the Royal Mews, which are less crowded and can be visited at any time on the day of your booking.

-Can I visit the palace gardens without a ticket?
+Can I visit the Palace Garden without a ticket?

-No, access to the palace gardens is not included with standard tickets.
+No, access to the Palace Garden is not included with standard tickets.
 You will walk through a small portion of the gardens on your way to the exit at the very end of the State Rooms tour.
-Special guided tours of the gardens are sometimes available, but they must be booked separately.
+Special guided tours of the gardens are sometimes available, but they must be booked separately on the Royal Collection Trust website.

 Are young children or infants allowed at Buckingham Palace?